Auto Configuration

 Starting from version 3.4.0, to better support Kubernetes Probes,

-three special services were introduced: startup
+three special services were introduced: startup, readiness, and liveness.

-status, as it does not rely on the state of external services.
+For liveness, it always returns the SERVING status, as it does not rely on the state of external services.

 This is suitable for most applications.

-If you need more customization, you can implement the health
+If you need more customization, you can implement the health service yourself:

 @Component